JoaoGadelha/credere/README.md

   <img src="./buttons.png" width="50%">
 </p>

-The probe has landed at the (0,0) coordinate facing the 'D' direction.
+### Grid display

+The app displays a 5x5 grid.
+Each cell in the grid represents a possible coordinate for the position of the probe.
+The probe is represented by a cell with red background and a white chevron, which represents the probe orientation.
+The image below represents the configuration of the probe the moment it has landed, in position (0,0) facing the right direction.

 <p align="center">
   <img src="./init_configuration.png" width="50%">